The Most Common Halloween Hazards for Pets

 “The biggest risk for your pet when there are trick-or-treaters visiting is that they will cause fear in your pet.
 This could mean that your pet runs to hide, and there is a risk with the door opening often when you’re handing out candy that your pet could run out while fearful.
 It’s recommended to keep your pet away from all the action.
 This can keep them away from the dangers of open doors and the risk of them being very frightened from all the Halloween action.
 Having them closed in a room away from the action is recommended, and having a TV, radio, or white noise on to drown out some of the sound can be helpful.
 You can also keep your pet busy with food puzzles or food-dispensing toys.”

 Keeping your pets safe and secure during a Halloween party or trick-or-treating is a great way to ensure a successful and fun night for you and your furry family members.
-If left to their own devices, a curious or stressed dog or cat may try to escape from an open door during trick-or-treating.
+If left to their own devices, a curious or stressed-out dog or cat may try to escape from an open door during trick-or-treating.
 Be sure that your pet is equipped with an ID tag and microchip if you plan to leave them around open doors.

 Zoe Tanner